hadeaninc/rust-raytracer-example/README.md

 # Running on a Hadean Cluster

-For this you'll need a remote cluster configured for use with Hadean's Platform SDK which is explained [here](https://docs.hadean.com/platform/getting-started/distributing-an-app-in-the-cloud).
+For this you'll need a remote cluster configured for use with the Hadean Platform SDK which is explained [here](https://docs.hadean.com/platform/getting-started/distributing-an-app-in-the-cloud).

 For this specific repository the deploy and run commands are structured like this: